BitcoinDesign/Guide/guide/case-studies/payjoin.md

 A receiver should be able to set up payjoin during onboarding on the platform (app or POS system) or any time after that.
 The following is a standalone payjoin setup flow.

 {% include picture.html
-   image = "assets/images/guide/case-studies/payjoin case study/payjoin-receiver-flow@2x.png"
+   image = "assets/images/guide/case-studies/payjoin-case-study/payjoin-receiver-flow@2x.png"
-   retina = "assets/images/guide/case-studies/payjoin case study/payjoin-receiver-flow@2x.png"
+   retina = "assets/images/guide/case-studies/payjoin-case-study/payjoin-receiver-flow@2x.png"
    alt-text = "payjoin receiver flow" width = 800
    height = 458